Peanut Butter Tofu with Sriracha

-For this Spicy Vegan Peanut Butter Tofu with Sriracha, strips of firm tofu are browned and served with a peanut-butter Sriracha sauce!
-And this delicious tofu recipe is vegan, low-carb, low-glycemic, and can easily be gluten-free!
-Use the Diet-Type Index to find more recipes like this one.
+For this Peanut Butter Tofu with Sriracha, strips of firm tofu are browned and served with a peanut-butter Sriracha sauce!

-I’ve been on a tofu kick lately, but this Spicy Vegan Peanut Butter Tofu with Sriracha might be my favorite tofu recipe yet.
-Jake and I made this a few times to get the flavors just right, and the recipe we ended up with features browned strips of firm tofu finished off with a sauce made of soy sauce, rice vinegar, smooth peanut butter, raw agave nectar (or sweetener of your choice), Sriracha, and a little vegetable stock or water.
-One secret to success with this recipe is to barely simmer the sauce before you plate the tofu pieces, which makes it a super-fast recipe.
+I’ve always been a tofu fan, but this Spicy Vegan Peanut Butter Tofu with Sriracha might be my favorite tofu recipe yet.
+Jake and I made this a few times to get the flavors just right, and the recipe we ended up with features browned strips of firm tofu finished off with a sauce made of soy sauce, rice vinegar, smooth peanut butter, sweetener of your choice, Sriracha, and a little vegetable stock or water.
+One secret to success with this recipe is not cutting the tofu strips too small, which makes then easier to turn.

 Make it a Meal: